aerobless/theowinter.ch-2016/_posts/2015-04-12-Balsamiq-Mockups-Review.md

 #Conclusion
 I'm a programmer, I don't want to have to duplicate screens just because there's no way to dynamically link them.
 I want to make templates for stuff that I'm going to re-use.
-I want to organize my screens in a tree-structure and not a list. ii Switching in and out of edit-mode is distracting and remembering the correct screen is annoying.
+I want to organize my screens in a tree-structure and not a list.
+Switching in and out of edit-mode is distracting and remembering the correct screen is annoying.
 Call me lazy, but I see so much work that isn't necessary.
 The library of UI-elements is functional but not huge.
 Balsamiq isn't _bad_.
 But it doesn't feel good either.
-The next time I have to design a user interface I'll probably do it the traditional way.. sketch on paper and the move to the code and real UI editor (JavaFx/XCode/Visual Studio etc.) directly. hi ios.
+The next time I have to design a user interface I'll probably do it the traditional way.. sketch on paper and the move to the code and real UI editor (JavaFx/XCode/Visual Studio etc.) directly.